-As homicide detective Thomas Craven investigates the death of his activist daughter, he uncovers not only her secret life, but a corporate cover-up and government collusion that attracts an agent tasked with cleaning up the evidence.
+As homicide detective Thomas Craven investigates the murder of his activist daughter, he uncovers a corporate cover-up and government conspiracy that attracts an agent tasked with cleaning up the evidence.

 Porter is bad, but his neighbours are worse.
 Street-wise and tough, an ex-marine, he is betrayed by a one-time partner, and shot in the back by his junkie wife.
 He survives and returns, looking to recover his share from the robbery of an Asian crime gang.
 The money has passed into the hands of "the Outfit", a slick gangster organisation that runs the city.
 He has to make his way through a world populated by heroin dealers, prostitutes, sado-masochists, gunmen and crooked cops, a place where torture is a way of life.
 His only friend is a former employer, a prostitute, and her loyalty is in question, given she now works for the Outfit.
 He makes good early progress, but then falls into the hands of Fairfax, the crime boss.Written by

 GSW: that's what the hospitals call it: gunshot wound.
 Doctor has to report it to the police.
 That makes it hard for guys in my line to get what I call, quality health care.